VeriHash/unpool_validator_tools/README.md

   -h, --help            show this help message and exit --beneficiaryWalletPrivateKey BENEFICIARYWALLETPRIVATEKEY
-                        The private key of the beneficiary wallet --ofacEnabled         Set to true if you fall under OFAC jurisdiction.
-Otherwise set to false
+                        The private key of the beneficiary wallet --ofacEnabled         Set this flag if you fall under OFAC jurisdiction
 ```

 To execute the registration script you must have a working Web3 JSON RPC endpoint, information about the Proxy Contract, the output of a `sign.py` run, and beneficiary wallet credentials.